(Originally published in 2010; Updated in 2024)

 The following ingredients are recommended most frequently by the experts:

-b) Hydrogen peroxide to induce vomiting (1 tsp per 10 lbs of body weight; twice maximum).
-Ipecac syrup is recommended by Gloria Dodd, DVM, as a holistic alternative for this purpose; salt has also been suggested, when in a pinch – a tsp in a Tbsp of water for every 10 lbs.
+b) HYDROGEN PEROXIDE to induce vomiting (1 tsp per 10 lbs of body weight; twice maximum).
+Ipecac syrup was recommended by the late Gloria Dodd, DVM, as a holistic alternative for this purpose.
+Salt has also been suggested, when in a pinch – a tsp in a Tbsp of water for every 10 lbs.
 Timing is key.
 Getting your pet to vomit before the poison has had a chance to act can ward off irreversible damage.
 The best-case scenario is to catch your pet in the act and see what, and how much, he’s swallowed.

-Another wonderful tip on Dodd’s website is a holistic technique to revive both humans and animals in cardiac arrest or a comatose state.
+Another wonderful tip on Dodd’s website (which has now been taken down) was a holistic technique to revive both humans and animals in cardiac arrest or a comatose state.
 It involves “utilizing special acupressure points for resuscitation,” by rapidly pressing a point below the nose, in the crease above the upper lip, with one’s fingernail.
-Dr. Dodd claims that she has seen comatose horses stand up on all fours shortly after this technique was used.
+Dr. Dodd claimed that she has seen comatose horses stand up on all fours shortly after this technique was used.
 See the website below.

-Ontario-based holistic vet Dr. Autumn Drouin, ND, DVM, also has an excellent website, with very useful information, including how to detoxify your pet.
-She recommends fasting and a grain-free home-based diet, and nutritional supplements (Omega 3 oil, probiotics, and vitamin and mineral therapy, among other nutrients and therapies).
-For more details, visit her site, listed below in the resources.
+Ontario-based holistic vet Dr. Autumn Drouin, ND, DVM (now retired) also had an excellent website, with very useful information including how to detoxify your pet.
+She recommended fasting and a grain-free home-based diet, and nutritional supplements (Omega 3 oil, probiotics, and vitamin and mineral therapy, among other nutrients and therapies).

 Also, the pet poison section on the ASPCA’s website is handy; it has a complete list of all animal poisons ranging from mild to deadly.